issbgkh/schain-get-started/README.md

 SChain is a blockchain application platform.

-With SChain, your apps can be easily deployed on a fully managed blockchain network.
+With SChain, your apps can be easily deployed onto a fully managed blockchain network.

 # 1. Create your first app